 Construction Environmental Management Plan

-A Construction Environmental Management Plan (CEMP) must be prepared including UFP and implemented prior to the commencement of demolition works on the site.
-The CEMP must address how the proponent will manage any foreseeable environmental risk during the demolition, excavation and construction phase.
+A Construction Environmental Management Plan (CEMP) must be prepared including Unexpected Finds Protocol and implemented prior to the commencement of demolition works on the site.
+The CEMP must address how the proponent will manage any foreseeable environmental risk during the demolition, excavation and construction phases.
 This includes but is not limited to documenting measures to ensure there is no pollution to waters, and dust and noise are minimised as far as practicable.

+The CEMP must also include:

-Submit an excavated soil material disposal plan to Principal Certifier, with the batching, sampling and analysis procedures as per the DECCW (2009) Waste Classification Guidelines.
-The plan shall be prepared by a suitably qualified and experienced consultant.
-Copy of the plans shall be forwarded to Council.
+details of the proposed excavated soil material and its proposed method of disposal together with proposed batching, sampling and analysis procedures as per the DECCW (2009) Waste Classification Guidelines.
+The plan shall be prepared by a suitably qualified and experienced consultant, Copy of the plans shall be forwarded to Council.

+Details of support for all excavations during and after construction particularly to protect existing development on adjoining properties.

+Proposed excavation methods to minimise noise and vibration should hard bedrock be encountered..

 Remediation Action Plan

-Prior to the issue of the Construction Certificate a Stage III (remediation action plan - RAP) including groundwater investigation as recommended in DSI must be prepared so that site is suitable for proposed development.
-The Stage III and IV reports must be prepared as per the Guidelines for Consultants Reporting on Contaminated Sites, published by NSW Office of Environment & Heritage.
+Prior to the issue of the Construction Certificate a Remediation Action Plan (RAP) including groundwater investigation as recommended in the Detailed Site Investigation (DSI) must be prepared so that site is suitable for proposed development.
+The RAP and Site Validation reports must be prepared as per the Guidelines for Consultants Reporting on Contaminated Sites, published by NSW Office of Environment & Heritage.
 August 2019 and WDCP Chapter-E20.
+The works shall be undertaken in accordance with the endorsed RAP..

 Site Validation Report

-A Validation Report (Stage IV) shall be submitted to Council prior to the issue of the Construction Certificate.
+To ensure the site has been remediated in accordance with the RAP, a Validation Report (Stage IV) shall be submitted to Council prior to the issue of the Construction Certificate.

 The Validation Report shall verify that: